Antonyeaster/brick-connect-api/TESTING.md

 ![favourites/ detail-edit](documentation/images/favourites-detail-signed-in.png)

-a authenticated user can delete a favourite if the own it.
+A authenticated user can delete a favourite if the own it.

 ![favourites/ delete modal](documentation/images/favourite-detail-delete-modal.png)